GokulALT/ollamaChatWrapper/README.md

     ```
     The application will typically be available at `http://localhost:9002`.

-5.  **Open your browser** and navigate to the application URL.
-You can select a connection mode in the settings.
+6.  **Open your browser**, navigate to the application URL, and configure your endpoints in the settings.

 ## Using RAG (Retrieval-Augmented Generation) Mode